ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Get Ship Cargo

-Retrieve the cargo of your ship.
+Retrieve the cargo of a ship under your agent's ownership.

 ### Example
 ```csharp